There’s a famous quote by Hippocrates that underpins today’s article.

 Here are some details for those of you that want to print this article and show it to your oncologist: The cancer cells that were treated with bitter melon showed statically significant changes.
 There was a dramatic reduction in mRNA and protein expression levels of key glycolytic genes SLC2A1 (GLUT-1), PFKP, LDHA, PKM, and PDK3.
 Pyruvate and lactate levels and glycolysis rates in oral cancer cells were reduced following bitter melon.
 In the lipogenesis pathway, we observed a significant reduction of genes involved in fatty acid biogenesis, ACLY, ACC1, and FASN, at the mRNA and protein levels following bitter melon treatment.

-Long story short, the oral cancer cells that had been treated with bitter melon extract were dramatically better off!
+Long story short, the cells that had been treated with bitter melon extract were dramatically better off!
 This should be making headlines everywhere!
 Please share this article with anyone you know who has cancer because it is important news and it has just been released.
 Bitter melon was able to trigger apoptosis causing oral cancer cells to call it a day and ‘kill’ themselves! 😲

 Bitter melon can reprogram metabolism.